harikrishnan-kp/notes/xilinxs/vivado.md

 </table>

 - vivado is for creating custom IP blocks in FPGA(hardware accelerator + it's cummunication interface with PS).
-- output of vivado is a hardware description file - XSA (xilings support archive)
+- output of vivado is a hardware description file - `XSA` (xilings shell archive)
+- this XSA file is needed for `dtbo` file generation
+- vivado support IP block integration using GUI tools

+## Create the Vivado Hardware Design and Generate XSA
+create the hardware design for the KV260 Vitis acceleration platform